donxito/game_paperboy/README.md

   - Create a method in the Game class to check for collisions between the player and obstacles.
   - End the game or lose energy/health/lives and display the score when a collision occurs.

-### Milestone 4 - Newspaper Throwing

-- Allow the player to throw newspapers.
-- Implement a method in the Player class to throw newspapers.
-- Create a mechanism to track and render newspapers.
-- Check for collisions between newspapers and obstacles and the correct place to throw them.

-### Milestone 5 - Score Tracking
+### Milestone 4 - Score Tracking

 - Track the player's score based on successful deliveries.
 - Add a score property to the Player class.
 - Increment the score when a newspaper is successfully delivered (avoiding obstacles).

-### Milestone 6 - Game Over Screen
+### Milestone 5 - Game Over Screen

 - Display a game over screen with the final score when the game ends.
 - Implement a game over condition (e.g., collisions with obstacles).
 - Display the final score on the screen when the game is over.
 - Allow the player to restart the game.

-### Milestone 7 - Rendering and Testing
+### Milestone 6 - Rendering and Testing

 - **Rendering:**
+  - Ensure smooth player movement within the game environment.
   - Add sound effects for player actions (throwing newspapers, collisions, etc.).
   - Write a function to render the game elements on the canvas, including the player, obstacles, health/energy, and score.
   - Use JavaScript to draw the game elements on the canvas based on their positions and states.